 How are we to understand the quantum model of matter?
-It appears that all particles are literally made of light, at least in large part.
+It appears that all particles are literally made of light.
 What the model shows is that the constitutive forces, the strong nuclear and weak nuclear Yang Mills fields are quanta of light which are exchanged within the atom, between the point particles – quarks and leptons.
 These fields hold the atom together.
 They are quanta of electromagnetism; they originated with the big bang; they are infinite in number; they are averages of constituent vibrations, apparently atemporal, crossing dimensional boundaries that are the result of the asymmetry of 10(/26) dimensional space caused by the breaking of the original supersymmetrical universe, which came apart in the creation of our 4 dimensional, visible universe and the invisible 6 dimensional universe, which collapsed.

 The strong nuclear field (gluons) cannot be broken, i.e., protons do not decay.
 It is the force of a photon, an electromagnetic field vibration, fortified by the exchange of π mesons, also vibrations, localized light “strings”, the foundation of life.
 They originate in stars, formed by gravity.
 Protons are forced together in stars by gravity to form all the elements of which all other matter is made.
 Most elements are stable, except the heavier ones, whose protons may tunnel, emitting strong radiation from mesons.
 The strong vibrations which constitute these forces (Yang-Mills fields) look like waves in four dimensions as they total up statistically, sum over, and cancel each other out, so that their average locations in 4 dimensions make wave-like formations – forces – which seem to be non-local under special circumstances, when we look closely at their behavior (Heisenberg, Schrodinger, Bohr).